dbrant/zimdroid/README.md

 Add the following to your build.gradle:

-`compile 'com.dmitrybrant:zimdroid:0.0.7'`
+`compile 'com.dmitrybrant:zimdroid:0.0.8'`

 ## Basic usage

-The class `ZIMReader` contains all the functions necessary for parsing and extracting content from a `ZIMFile`.
+The class `ZimReader` contains all the functions necessary for parsing and extracting content from a `ZimFile`.
 It can be used like this:

 ```
-ZIMReader reader = new ZIMReader(new ZIMFile("/path/to/file.zim"));
+ZimReader reader = new ZimReader(new ZimFile("/path/to/file.zim"));
 List<String> results = reader.searchByPrefix("cat", 10);
 String randomTitle = reader.getRandomTitle();
 String html = reader.getHtmlForTitle(randomTitle);